 Develop innovative concepts for digital health in young researcher teams

 Win some prize money

-Within the Salzburg Digital Health and Prevention Days 2022 a Digital Health Idea Competition will be kicked off.
-We are inviting teams of young researchers to develop and submit their ideas on specific topics of interest.
+We are inviting teams of young researchers to develop and submit their ideas on digital health tools with focus on heart-healthy behavior change (see topics in detail below).
 A core requirement of the ideation process is the involvement of people with cardiovascular conditions (“patients”).
 This shall ensure that the ideas are needs-driven and initiated and brought forward in a co-creation approach.
 Winners will be determined by an independent jury.
 The jury vote will incorporate consideration of how patients have been involved and their contributions to the outcome.

 The main motivation is to raise awareness of the potential of patients’ involvement in young researchers regarding idea generation and concept development and to stimulate related learning effects and insights.

 The whole idea competition including first follow-up activities for the three winning teams will be run entirely online (Zoom and optional additional communication and collaboration tools and platforms preferred and used by teams internally).